-(iii) Reason for exclusion from the scope of application of the equity method Profit and total equity amount of retained earnings, etc. of the unconsolidated subsidiaries and affiliates that are not accounted for by the equity method are small compared to total equity amount of profit of the consolidated companies and companies accounted for by the equity method with a pedigible impact on retained earnings, and do not have a material effect on the consolidated negligible impact on retained earnings, and do not have a material effect on the consolidated financial statements as a whole.
-This is why they are excluded from the scope of application of the equity method.
+- (iii) Reason for exclusion from the scope of application of the equity method Profit and total equity amount of retained earnings, etc. of the unconsolidated subsidiaries and affiliates that are not accounted for by the equity method are small compared to total equity amount of profit of the consolidated companies and companies accounted for by the equity method with a negligible impact on retained earnings, and do not have a material effect on the consolidated financial statements as a whole.
+This is why they are excluded from the scope of application of the equity method. - (iv) Noteworthy matters concerning procedures in the application of the equity method

-equity method.

-(iv) Noteworthy matters concerning procedures in the application of the equity method

-For one of the companies accounted for by the equity method whose closing date of account is

-December 31, the Company used financial statements based on a provisional closing conducted as of the closing date for the consolidated financial statements.
+For one of the companies accounted for by the equity method whose closing date of account is December 31, the Company used financial statements based on a provisional closing conducted as of the closing date for the consolidated financial statements.